 Central Arizona College Testing Centers highly encourage you to be mindful of the following recommendations:

 The CAC Testing Center is operating under strict protocols.
 Therefore, it is imperative that you are on time for your scheduled test.
-You will be required to wait outside the testing center if you arrive more than 5-minutes early.
 Late arrivals may lose their appointments.
-If you know you will be late, please call the Testing Center at 520-494-5405.
-Our office phone is staffed only during scheduled testing days.
+If you know you will be late, please call your respective Testing Center (see information below).
+Our office phones are staffed only during scheduled testing days.